Frequently asked questions

 What are Streetwork’s Values?

 Streetwork values diversity and respects the beliefs and rights of each individual.
-We are non-judgemental, builders of self-esteem, and nurture solid and respectful relationships with the youth in our program, our staff, sponsors, and volunteers.
-Streetwork values education, personal growth and is an active participant in the local community.
+We are non-judgemental, builders of self-esteem, and nurture solid and respectful relationships with the youth in our program, our staff, supporters and volunteers.
+Streetwork values education alongside personal growth and is an active participant in the local community.

 StreetWork supports young people to complete their education